Aghrezar/My-humble-start-with-split-keyboard-/README.md

-So first of all, this would be a hand wired keyboard inspired by Lily58 keyboard.
+So first of all, this would be a hand wired build inspired by Lily58 keyboard.

 I am on a strict budget, so no pcb for me.
-And I don't like rgbled's.
+And I don't like rgbled's, so no rgbleds ether.

-I'll 3D the shell and maybe make the keyboard hotswapadle as well.
+I'll 3D the shell.

-Hotswap sockets would be 3d printed too.

 parts required: